From spins to bucks, become the expert in spotting these rodeo bucking styles

 On any given day, bulls will change up their typical trip or even combine several of these styles into one eight-second ride!
 When building their pen, stock contractors look for consistent, strong buckers to travel around the United States and compete in different rodeo arenas!

-Ready for some rodeo action?
-Catch all seven traditional rodeo events, bareback riding, saddle bronc riding, team roping, tie-down roping, steer wrestling, barrel racing, and bull riding at the next Silver Spurs Rodeo.
+Can’t wait for the next event?
+Catch all seven traditional rodeo events, bareback riding, saddle bronc riding, team roping, tie-down roping, steer wrestling, barrel racing, and bull riding on RodeoFlix!